An investment in knowledge always pays the best interest.— Benjamin Franklin

 The number of shares of an open-end fund varies throughout its existence, depending on how many shares are bought or redeemed by investors.

-A major disadvantage to open-end funds is that they need cash to redeem their shares for investors who want out, so they either have to have a lot of cash on hand, which earns only the current prevailing interest rate, or they have to sell securities to raise the cash, possibly generating capital gains taxes for the remaining investors of the fund.
+A major disadvantage to open-end funds is that they need cash to redeem their shares for investors who want out, so they either must keep lot of cash, which earns only the current prevailing interest rate, or they must sell securities to raise the cash, possibly generating capital gains taxes for the remaining investors of the fund.

 Closed-end mutual funds, also known simply as close-end funds (CEFs), sell their shares in an initial public offering (IPO), based on an advertised investment objective, such as for income or growth.
 The proceeds of the sale are then used to buy securities based on that investment objective.
 The CEF shares represent an interest in the portfolio of securities held by the closed-end investment company.
 The shares have a net asset value, just as open end mutual funds, but the closed-end investment company does not redeem the shares.
 Instead, the shares are traded on a stock exchange, just like stocks.
 Usually, when the shares are first offered, they are sold at a premium to their NAV.
 However, in the secondary market, the shares often sell at a discount to their NAV, because share price depends on the supply and demand of the market.
 Since there is no method available to exchange CEF shares for their underlying securities, arbitrage cannot be used to equalize the CEF share price to its NAV.